jamesshore/quixote/docs/QFrame.md

 * `width (number)` The frame's new width
 * `height (number)` The frame's new height

 **Compatibility Note:** Mobile Safari does not strictly obey the `width` and `height` attributes on an iframe.
-Instead, it uses the page width/height *or* the requested width/height, *whichever is larger*.
-You can detect this behavior by using `quixote.browser.enlargesFrameToPageSize()`.
+Instead, it uses the page width/height *or* the requested width/height, whichever is larger.
+You can detect this behavior by using [`quixote.browser.enlargesFrameToPageSize()`](quixote.md).

 #### frame.scroll()